VH-UMR de

 named 'Golden Quest'.

-the wreckage of -UMR (not too bad as can be seen in the photo below)
+the wreckage of -UMR (not too bad as can be seen in the two photos

 was sold to